VocabWise/VocabWise.github.io/docs/blog/Posts/drafts/0002-ee_french.md

 categories:
   - French
   - EE Entry
+date:
-date: 2025-05-31
+  created: 2025-05-31
+  updated: 2025-06-01
 draft: true
 links:
   - index.md
-readtime: 1
+readtime: 30
 slug: ee-french
 authors:
   - <qihang>
+  - <jossie>
 ---
 # How to Apply PR via Learning French and Express Entry
-This guide explains how to learn French and apply for permanent residence (PR) in Canada through Express Entry as a French beginner.
-We will begin with an overview of the Express Entry system, with a focus on the <span style="color: red;">**French-language proficiency**</span> category.
+This blog explains how to learn French and apply for permanent residence (PR) in Canada through Express Entry as a French beginner from scratch.
+In another word, <span style="color: red;">**this blog is a all-in-one guide for French beginner to apply PR via EE Entry.**</span>

+We will begin with an overview of the Express Entry system, with a focus on the <span style="color: red;">**Canadian Experience Class**</span> program and <span style="color: red;">**French-language proficiency**</span> category, as well as the whole procedure of EE Entry application.
 Then we'll introduce TCF Canada, the French test accepted for immigration purposes.
 Finally, we will share a study plan for both TCF Canada and PTE Core to accelerate your Express Entry application.
 <!-- more -->

 ## Overview